nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 The Model component
 * stores a `Access` object that holds temporary data for user's access level and contents of level being accessed.
-* stores a `History` object that saves revision history of current day.
+* stores a `History` object that saves revision history of a day.
 * stores a `DueChapter` object that manages due chapter data.
 * provides an `Admin` class that can be created and accessed by `Access` object.
 The `Admin` class contains a `ModuleList` object to manage data for modules.
 * provides a `Module` class that can be created and accessed by `Access` object.
 The `Module` class contains a `ChapterList` object to manage data for chapters.